 Elite Airways Announces Additional Non-Stop Service to Orlando/Melbourne.
-Service Starts December 18, 2015!
+Continuing Service to Naples, Florida starts 2/29!

 Like many community airports, Portland International Jetport had its beginnings as the private field of a flying fan.
 Today, the Jetport is one of the nation’s fastest-growing airports, serving most of the major domestic airlines and over 1.6 million passengers a year.

 Dr. Clifford “Kip” Strange first created space on his extensive Portland land for his own plane in the late 1920s.
 Before long, there were a couple of grass runways on his land that attracted other flyers.

 Meanwhile, Boston & Maine Airways inaugurated airline service at the Portland facility when it moved from Scarborough in 1934.
 The City of Portland bought the airfield in 1936 and built a third runway.
 The 1930s were a time of colorful characters performing in air shows and unauthorized dogfights.
 In 1940, the Works Progress Administration built Portland’s first real terminal, a brick structure that is now the general aviation terminal.

 The Jetport’s FAA code name dates to the early days, when airline pilots would follow beacon lights from airport to airport.
 The last light before Portland was at Westbrook, 10 miles to the west, so the facility was known as Portland-Westbrook-Municipal.

 During World War II, the airport was closed to most civilian traffic, but lend-lease aircraft passed through on their way to Canada.
 When U.S. neutrality forbade cross-border flights, the Canada-bound planes would fly from Portland to Houlton, Maine, and were then towed into Canada by horses or tractors.
 The Portland airport was the base for Civil Air Patrol planes that searched coastal waters for enemy submarines.